top of page

 Ages 12 & 13

 In the Logic (Dialectic) stage students are naturally more argumentative and begin to question authority and facts, and want to know the “why” of something or the logic behind it.
 Students learn reasoning, informal and formal logic, and how to argue with wisdom and eloquence.
-Studies include Latin, Logic, History, Science/Research, Literature/Composition, and Geography.
+Studies include Latin, Logic, History, Geography, Timeline, Science/Research, and Literature/Composition.

 Rhetoric I, II, III, IV